Our Class-M license program is tailored for both beginner and experienced riders.

 Additional Requirements

-• Complete an online Motorcycle Safety Foundation course (Students will receive information on the first day of class).
+• Must complete an online Motorcycle Safety Foundation course (Students will receive information on the first day of class).

-• Provide a valid email address at registration.
+• Must provide a valid email address at registration.

-• Present a state-issued photo identification to the instructor.
+• Must present a state-issued photo identification to the instructor.

-• Report to all classes on time.
+• Must report to all classes on time.
 Failure to do so will result in dismissal from the program without a refund.

 Refund Policy